Gums: Structure

 The gums are part of the soft tissue lining of the mouth.
 They surround the teeth and provide a seal around them.
 Unlike the soft tissue linings of the lips and cheeks, most of the gums are tightly bound to the underlying bone which helps resist the friction of food passing over them.
-Thus when healthy, it presents an effective barrier to the barrage of periodontal insults to deeper tissue.
-Healthy gums are usually coral pink in light skinned people, and may be naturally darker with melanin pigmentation.
+Thus, when healthy, they present an effective barrier to the barrage of periodontal insults to deeper tissue.
+Healthy gums are usually coral pink in light-skinned people, and may be naturally darker with melanin pigmentation.

 Changes in color, particularly increased redness, together with swelling and an increased tendency to bleed, suggest an inflammation that is possibly due to the accumulation of bacterial plaque.
-Overall, the clinical appearance of the tissue reflects the underlying histology, both in health and disease.
+Overall, the clinical appearance of the tissue reflects the underlying histology, both when healthy and diseased.
 When gum tissue is not healthy, it can provide a gateway for periodontal disease to advance into the deeper tissue of the periodontium, leading to a poorer prognosis for long-term retention of the teeth.
 Both the type of periodontal therapy and homecare instructions given to patients by dental professionals and restorative care are based on the clinical conditions of the tissue.

 A diagram of the periodontium.
 The crown of the tooth is covered by enamel (A).
 Dentin (B).
 The root of the tooth is covered by cementum.
 C, alveolar bone.
 D, subepithelial connective tissue.
 E, oral epithelium.
 F, free gingival margin.
 G, gingival sulcus.
 H, principal gingival fibers.
 I, alveolar crest fibers of the periodontal ligament (PDL).
 J, horizontal fibers of the PDL.
 K, oblique fibers of the PDL.

-The gums are divided anatomically into marginal, attached and interdental areas.
+Anatomically, the gums are divided into marginal, attached and interdental areas.